 A century ago, if you had a hopeless legal case, Clarence Darrow was the attorney you wanted.
 From his humble beginnings in rural Ohio, Darrow became America’s advocate for poor workers, as well as social and political outcasts.
 His marathon closing arguments won over juries and freed men doomed to hang.
 His 1925 defense of John Skopes in the so-called “Monkey Trial” cemented his role as America’s greatest defense lawyer.
 But the champion of the underdog fought his own demons: depression, philandering, and bribery.
 Diane and biographer John Farrell talk about the conflicted legacy of Clarence Darrow.

-Journalist and author
+- John Farrell Journalist and author

 Read an Excerpt

 Excerpted from “Clarence Darrow” by John A. Farrell.
 Copyright 2011 by John A. Farrell.
 Reprinted with permission by Doubleday, a division of Random House, Inc. All rights reserved:

 MS. DIANE REHMThanks for joining us.
 I'm Diane Rehm.
 Famed defense attorney Clarence Darrow once said history repeats itself and that's one of the things wrong with history.
 Today unions face new threats, creationism is repackaged as intelligent design and the crusade for sexual freedom continues.

 MS. DIANE REHMClarence Darrow faced these very same issues in and out of the courtroom a century ago.
 A new biography explores how the legacy of the brilliant but eccentric lawyer resonates even today.
 The book is titled "Clarence Darrow: Attorney for the Damned."
 Author John Farrell joins me in the studio and throughout the hour we'll be taking your calls, questions, comments 800-433-8850.
 Send us your email to firstname.lastname@example.org John, it's good to meet you.